 This article, however, affirms those thoughts and is written to provide encouragement for anyone who wants to try to move toward a state of emotional and spiritual maturity in Christ.

 What Is Your Goal?

 You may also want to overcome same-sex attractions.
 This is something you must be sure that you want before pursuing it.
-It is a very challenging journey.
+Over coming same-sex attractions is a very challenging journey.
 Note that no one should pressure you.
 It’s got to be fully your choice as you are not morally obliged by the Church to do so.
 It is a worthwhile pursuit however.

-All six areas of growth provided here, which assist a person toward either or both of these goals, entail a deep struggle of learning (and deep rewards) than most people are used to in our society of quick and easy fixes.
+All six areas of growth provided here assist a person toward one or both of these goals; they also entail a deep struggle as well as deep rewards, a struggle most people are not used to in our society of quick and easy fixes.

 Some people are able to overcome their homosexual behavior, a goal they pursue because of their Christian values.
 They move into chaste lives of service to others and are content.
 Still others in following the road of chastity, and by various means and efforts, come to experience heterosexual development.
 And others decide they don’t want to give up homosexual activity, and they turn back.
 Like all true adventures, this journey has no guaranteed outcome.